Meet David Behar

 In 1990 I graduated from the University of San Francisco with a Masters degree in Counseling and Education Psychology with an Emphasis in Marriage and Family Counseling.

-I strongly believe in music and the visual arts have the transformative power to inspire and to heal.
-I have found that, often, the type of art a person appreciates can become a metaphor for a person's world view.
+I strongly believe in music and the visual arts have the power to inspire and to heal.
+I have found that, often, the type of art and music a person appreciates can become a metaphor for a person's world view.
 In fact, clients sometimes become exposed to new art forms during a period of growth through therapy.

 I feel very blessed to be able to do work that is truly meaningful and in many cases transformational in the lives of others.
 For me, psychotherapy (like the visual and musical arts) is emotionally satisfying and intellectually challenging.